 We may share/receive display name/profile information following interactions with our social media platforms.
 These are subject to user’s privacy settings for each of their social media networks

 We may receive your data from third parties who provide a service to us, some of which are data processors.
 This includes trusted companies and other entities that act as fundraisers for HRUK.
-All this personal data will have only been shared with us if you gave them permission at the time of data collection and we need this data to action your request.
+The personal data they share with us is for the purpose of acting on your request and we would only send you marketing information if you gave them permission at the time of data collection.
 These include CAF (charities aid foundation), Charitable Giving, Charities Trust, Justgiving, Virgin Money Giving, Skyline, Global Adventure Challenges, Payroll Giving in Action, The Payroll Giving Team, Much Loved, Smee and Ford, Funeral Directors

 We may share your data where we are under a duty to disclose your personal information in order to comply with any legal obligation (for example to government bodies and law enforcement agencies), or in order to enforce or apply our rights (including in relation to our website or other applicable terms and conditions) or to protect HRUK, for example in cases of suspected fraud, breach of contract or defamation